nodeMevK/senpy-ai/README.md

     78. Just need a quick push its superbowl sunday

-    79. With new account tl method, just get to point of entries then the rest should work fine.. will make a function to just get entries
+    ~~79.
+With new account tl method, just get to point of entries then the rest should work fine.. will make a function to just get entries~~

+    80. changed up agent class a little (with ctx)

+    81. editted scraper class to handle tl tweet extraction as well